djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 ```
 ./BUILD.sh
 ```
-You can use -jN (N=number of cores to use) to make the build process faster (it only takes ~10 seconds on my system with -j8).
+You can use -jn option (n=number of cores to use) to make the build process faster (it only takes ~10 seconds -j8).

 If no errors are detected, you can now flash the MicroPython firmware to your board.
 Run:
 ```